LBNL-UCB-STI/beam/docs/developers.rst

 When you clone a parent project, by default you get the production data directories that contain submodules, but none of the files within them.
 To fetch production data manually type::

-   git submodule init production/sfbay git submodule update production/sfbay --remote
+   git submodule update --init --remote production/sfbay

 (replace `sfbay` with other scenario if needed)

-Note that ``git submodule init`` should be run only once

 If you don't need the production data anymore and want to remove it locally you can run::